 The report is primarily based on an analysis of information accessed under the RTI Act, from 29 information commissions across India.
-A total of 160 RTI applications were filed with State Information Commissions (SIC) and the Central Information Commission (CIC).
+A total of 145 RTI applications were filed with State Information Commissions (SIC) and the Central Information Commission (CIC).
 The information sought included:

-- Number of commissioners serving in each commission for the period August 2020 till June 2021 and their backgrounds; - The number of appeals and complaints registered, disposed, returned by each IC for the period August 2020 till June 2021; - Number of appeals and complaints pending before each IC on June 30, 2021; - Number of show cause notices served by each IC, for the period August 2020 till June 2021; - The quantum of penalties imposed by each IC, and the amount recovered, for the period August 2020 till June 2021; - The quantum of compensation awarded by each IC, for the period August 2020 till June 2021;
+- Number of commissioners serving in each commission for the period July 2021 till June 2022 and their backgrounds; - The number of appeals and complaints registered, disposed, returned by each IC for the period July 2021 till June 2022; - Number of appeals and complaints pending before each IC on June 30, 2022; - Number of show cause notices served by each IC, for the period July 2021 till June 2022; - The quantum of penalties imposed by each IC, and the amount recovered, for the period July 2021 till June 2022; - The quantum of compensation awarded by each IC, for the period July 2021 till June 2022; - Number of cases in which disciplinary action was recommended by each IC for the period July 2021 till June 2022; - Number of appeals and complaints filed before ICs stating that the information sought relates to the life or liberty of a person, during the period July 2021 till June 2022; - Details of any norms adopted by ICs on the number of appeals/complaints each commissioner/ bench must dispose in one year; - Latest year for which the Annual Report of the IC has been published.